SaiChamarty/SaiChamarty/README.md

 ### Hi there 👋

 <!--
-**SaiChamarty/SaiChamarty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I am an undergraduate at UC Davis pursuing Computer Science major. 💻

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a full stack project based on iOS: Bucks Send 📱 Bucks Send is a payments app for iPhones.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Swift and C++
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on a social learning application for iOS.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for an intenship that can help me further my understanding on Software Development
-- 💬 Ask me about ...
+- 💬 Ask me about anything in Software Development!
-- 📫 How to reach me: ...
+- 📫 How to reach me: saiganeshchamarty@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him/his
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I look forward towards learning and I like Maths!
 -->